samuelhnrq/transversal/README.md

    - This is the main tradeoff of Askama, if your templates become rust code when you compile it it means it will go through the infamously slow rust compiler
    - There is currently no mechanism to auto refresh, it is doable but would be a very complicated bunch of code that needed to be selectively disabled by target
+   - Askama editor tooling is very weak, altough good documentation and clear errors, still feels awkward your HTML causes rust errors you have to snipe though line numbers

 1. The sea-orm Active model <-> serde integration is a little awkward

-   - The templates receiving active models to render is a very convenient way to allow per field optional rendering but I got the wrong impression that deserializing into an active model would allow to deserialized missing fields (e.g. ID of relations which make no sense serializing)
+   - The templates receiving active models to render is a very convenient way to allow per field optional rendering but I got the wrong impression that deserializing into an active model would allow deserialized with missing fields (e.g deserializing a newly created form without id fails)
-   - The JSON value needs to be a valid model which might mean inserting a fake ID during inserts `json_value["id"] = json!(UUID::nil().to_string())`
+   - Therefore the JSON value needs a little massaging to be a valid (deserializable) model which might mean inserting a nil `id` field into the JSON value before trying to deserialize it.
-   - As per FormValues HTML limitation, everything is a string, even numbers, because JSON has numbers serde refuses to auto convert string into numbers, which is sensible default and can be configured, sadly sea-orm is migration-first you generate entities from DB state, which has limited customization.
+   - In the same line, given how HTML forms work everything is a string, even numeric fields, which serde-json natually refuses to auto convert given JSON has numbers, it could've been configured to deserilize anyway but sadly sea-orm is migration-first and you generate entities from DB state, which has limited customization.
 I settled for something like this in the repository layer:

    ```rust
    json_value["number_prop"] = json!(json_value["number_prop"].as_str().parse::<i32>().unwrap_or_default())
    ```

+## Roadmap / Wishlist

+- More complex frontend examples
+   - More complex Askama examples
+   - More complex Unipoly examples
+- Replace Askama with Leptos?

 ## FAQ